 Stories of babies born on over-crowded dinghy’s, children falling overboard and washing up on beaches, women being raped.
 Images of fear enshrouded families with desperate loneliness staring through their eyes with an evident sense of loss in their every silent move.
 People who fled for their lives, leaving literally everything behind.
-As an immigrant Emra knows these emotions, except that of running from death.
+As an immigrant Emra knows these emotions, even running from death during political clashes.
 In agony she called out to God, “How can I help?”

 This is Emra’s story that birthed the International School of Story . . .

-“I recalled a time that I told God that I do not want to work with the brokenhearted and right there, that night He changed my heart.
+“I recalled a time that I told God that I do not want to work with the brokenhearted and right there, that night my heart was changed.
 I was engulfed in this hurt and filled with tenderness not just for the refugees, but for those that suffered for a myriad of reasons, in my city, my country, my homeland – all over the globe.
-Agonizing I asked myself the question, what can one woman do for a world in pain?
+Agonizing, I asked myself the question, what can one woman do for a world in pain?

 Upon rising the next morning, the picture of the HOPE Tea Doll danced in my thoughts.
 Joy flooded my soul and immediately I drew her, found tucked-away fabric, sewed, wrote the note, added the tea and there she lay!
 A soft little ray of comfort to hold close to a heart with the calming fragrance of lavender and a message of HOPE and encouragement.
 Bringing a splash of HOPE when needed most.

 This led to starting an active plan to share the Hope Dolls and skills to cope when all hope is gone.
-Emra realized that who she was and what she taught as a Professional Coach, Marketing & Sales Manager, Human Resources Expert, Corporate Trainer, Author, Speaker, Entrepreneur and Ministry Leader prepared her for this next step.
+Emra realized that who she was and what she taught as a Professional Coach, Marketing & Sales Director, Human Resources Expert, Corporate Trainer, Author, TEDx Speaker, Entrepreneur, and Leader had prepared her for this next step.
 She founded the International School of Story in 2016 and embarked on the inaugural HOPE Walk, that summer.
 Now, we walk once a year for 21-days, 4-10 miles a day, sharing Hope though workshops, serving, speaking, coaching and training in corporations, whilst raising funds for the International School of Story.
-It is a highlight of the year as we gather stories, bringing light and life as women step forward to share their stories and find purpose through doing so.”
+It is a highlight of the year as we gather stories, bringing light and life as women step forward to share their stories and find purpose through doing so.